 Students are required to take the equivalent of 15 CSU units per semester.

-Cost: Students pay the same tuition for CSU IP Australia as the tuition paid for their home CSU campus.
+Students pay the same tuition for CSU IP Australia as the tuition paid for their home CSU campus.
 For more information on costs, including accommodations, travel and other expenses, see the Budget Estimates at the top of the brochure page.